Digital Production, Design and Development

 - digital tools for project management and collaboration

-- analyse a problem, understand user needs, define requirements and set acceptance criteria
+- analysing a problem to define requirements and acceptance criteria aligned to user needs

-- discover, evaluate and apply reliable sources of knowledge
+- discovering, evaluating, and applying reliable sources of knowledge

-- work within legal and regulatory frameworks when developing software
+- applying ethical principles and managing risks in line with legal and regulatory requirements when developing software